 You should keep in contact with your previous company to ensure the claim is resolved.
 Once the claim is satisfied, any future claims will be settled by your new insurer.

 While you can always switch insurance companies while carrying an open claim, it could be tougher to change your coverage while staying with the same insurer.
-If you get into an at-fault accident but only have liability insurance, you won't be able to add full coverage afterward.
+If you get into an at-fault accident but only have liability insurance, you won't be able to add full coverage afterward that would cover damages to your own vehicle.
 While your liability insurance will provide coverage for the other individual in the accident, any damage to your vehicle won't be covered without collision coverage.

 Although the point of maintaining an active car insurance policy is to be able to utilize it when necessary, having claims on your insurance record can be costly.
 A simple but often-overlooked rule for car insurance is that you should only file a claim if the value of the damage exceeds the premium increase you would suffer as a result of the claim.
 That said, if you already have a claim on your record, this is a moot point.